daggerhart/wp-theme-dev/advanced/README.md

 `partials/content-page.php` | Template used to display the content of a Page.
 `partials/content-post.php` | Template used to display the content of a Post.
 `partials/content-search.php` | Template used to display a single search result in a list of search results.
+`partials/entry-author.php` | Template to display "About the Author" information.
+`partials/entry-footer.php` | Template for common footer data.
-`partials/entry-meta.php` | Template for post date, time, and author info `partials/entry-footer.php` | Template for common footer data.
+`partials/entry-meta.php` | Template for post date, time, and author info `partials/entry-navigation.php` | Template for post navigation (Next Post, Previous Post).
+`partials/entry-pager.php` | Template for single post pager.
+Posts can be broken into pages by using the `<!--nextpage-->` tag in the content body.
+`partials/entry-taxonomy.php` | Template used to display Categories and Tags related to the current post.
+`partials/entry-thumbnail-fancy.php` | Template for showing a large version of the Featured Image on a post.

 ### Content Template Patterns